alchemyplatform/lab/webhooks/readme.md

 - Validates webhook signature parsing the `X-Alchemy-Signature` header and a user provided signing secret.

-- You can pass a single secret or a map of webhook ids to secrets to validate multiple webhook signatures.
+- You can also pass a map of webhook ids to secrets to validate multiple webhook signatures.

 ### validatePayload

-- Validates webhook payload against schemas defined in [`utils/schemas.ts`](./utils/schemas.ts).
+- Validates webhook payload against schemas defined in [`utils/schemas`](./utils/schemas).

 - Main advantage is that you'll get access to a typed payload object in your handler. 🪄